 Lately wood is being the protagonist in many projects around the world.
 In the Mediterranean area wood is used as a structural element but it is also used in decorative applications and increasingly also in exterior.
 There are still many doubts and, also quite a bit of ignorance regarding the durability, maintenance, and treatments for exterior claddings in the Mediterranean climate.

 Our next articles will concentrate on two main topics, which are usually of great interest to architects and prescribers.
-The first topic that we handle is the aging and natural deterioration of the thermally modified wood.
-The second theme will deal with surface treatment and how to ensure a long service life for Lunawood Thermowood.
+The first topic that we handle is the aging and natural deterioration of the thermally modified wood caused by biotic factors.
+The second theme will deal with aging cased by abiotic factors.

 Photo: CA L’AMO by Marià Castelló Martínez